-4.6 A number of SPDs will be prepared to support adopted policies within the Local Plan.
+4.3 A number of SPDs will be prepared to support adopted policies within the Local Plan.
 The information below provides details on the SPDs which the Council intends to prepare and update, together with key milestones.
 Please note that the list is not exhaustive and the Council may seek to prepare additional SPDs in the future, at which stage this LDS will be updated to reflect this.

-SPD Role and Purpose Coverage Preliminary consultation Draft SPD (Regulation 12/13) Adopt SPD (Regulation 14) Biodiversity To provide further guidance on how the Council will seek to deliver biodiversity net gains within the city City wide Scoping Report: Winter/Sprin g 2020 1 Summer 2024 Winter 2024 Wind Energy To identify potential locations within the city which may be suitable for wind energy development City wide Summer 2024 Autumn 2024 Winter 2024/2025
+SPD Role and Purpose Coverage Preliminary consultation Draft SPD (Regulation 12/13) Adopt SPD (Regulation 14) Biodiversity To provide further guidance on how the Council will seek to deliver biodiversity net gains within the city City wide Scoping Report: Winter/Sprin g 2020 2 Summer 2025 Winter 2025 Planning Obligations update To provide further guidance on when planning obligations will be required and the nature of these requirements City wide Scoping Report: Winter 2025 3 Spring 2025 Autumn 2025

-$^{^{\}mathrm{1}}$ Consultation on the Biodiversity SPD Scoping Report took place between 24 February and 30 March 2020.
+$^{^{2}}$ Consultation on the Biodiversity SPD Scoping Report took place between 24 February and 30 March 2020.